Understanding AVVO, Superlawyers, US News Rating Sites

 Lastly, the size of the firms where the poolees work separates them into categories.
 Candidates with the most points are selected as Super Lawyers.

-- Performs searches on the internet to make sure no matters exist that would have an unfavorable effect on the attorney.
+- Performs searches on the internet to ensure no matters exist that would negatively affect the attorney.

 - SL Checks the standing of each pool candidate against the local licensing authority records.